-At the Acumatica Summit, customers can see specific cases of how Acumatica can be used with its built-in capabilities and with additional capabilities provided by third-party products.
-For example, customers who use Salesforce and have also implemented Acumatica may realize that they can get what they need just by using Acumatica’s CRM software—eliminating hefty third-party fees and fully integrating with Acumatica’s financial, manufacturing, and distribution (plus more) software.
+At the Acumatica Summit, customers can see specific cases of how Acumatica can be used with its built-in functionalities and with additional capabilities provided by third-party products.
+For example, customers who use Salesforce and have also implemented Acumatica may realize that they can get what they need just by using Acumatica’s CRM software—eliminating hefty third-party fees and fully integrating with Acumatica’s Financial, manufacturing, and Distribution (plus more) software.
 Conversely, they may find that they need further specificity not supplied by Acumatica, so they may choose a point solution, which can be easily integrated into Acumatica’s open, flexible platform.

 Both partners and other customers offer insights into what is possible with and through Acumatica’s cloud ERP technology based on their own experience and expertise.
 Connected customers, then, can better understand how to derive the best value from the Acumatica solution.

 3. Connect Technology

 Let’s further pursue this idea of deriving value from Acumatica.
 At every Summit, we provide both partner and customer demonstrations of how Acumatica can be used to increase productivity and profitability.